-The Samsung Galaxy S10 5G gives us a glimpse of the future.
-It may not be a game-changing design like the iPhone XS or, indeed, Samsung’s own foldable phone, but what’s on the inside of the supersized S10 5G should have you excited.
+The Samsung Galaxy S10 5G gives us a glimpse of the future, even if it doesn't have the game-changing (though problematic) design Samsung's new foldable phone.
+It's what's on the inside of the supersized S10 5G that will have you excited.

-It’s not just about the connectivity though, as you’ll also find a huge display, big battery, plenty of storage and four rear cameras rounding out this behemoth of a mobile.
+It's one of the first 5G phones in the world, promising faster download speeds and more reliable connectivity than 4G LTE.
+But it's not just about the connectivity, as you’ll also find a huge display, big battery, plenty of storage and four rear cameras rounding out this behemoth of a mobile.

-- Read our hands-on Samsung Galaxy S10 Plus review
+- Read our Samsung Galaxy S10 Plus review

 Samsung Galaxy S10 5G release date and price